LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 In Germany, there is a company controlled by the Federal Ministry of Health, GEMATIK, which is responsible for setting up and operating the telematics infrastructure in the country.

 ## 6.10 Life Situations and Their Consequences for Orchestrating Services in Transinstitutional Health Information Systems
 In Sect.
-1.​2, we already saw that people in different life situations are concerned about and have to deal with their health.
+1.2, we already saw that people in different life situations are concerned about and have to deal with their health.
 These life situations are closely linked to the settings we discussed in the previous sections of Chap.
 6.
 For example, prevention and wellness are closely linked to the different settings we discussed in Sect.
 6.7 but also to personal environments (Sect.
 6.8).
 Medical emergencies and acute illness are taken care of by both hospitals (Sect.
 6.2) and medical offices in ambulatory care settings (Sect.
 6.4).
 These settings are also there for the treatment of chronic illnesses, but it is precisely in this life situation that the personal environment and one’s own home also become therapeutic spaces where, for example, the attending physician comes for a home visit and patients acquire knowledge about their illness, seek advice via the internet, or plan necessary visits to the doctor and specialists (Sect.
-3.​3.​1).
+3.3.1).
 Care of the elderly or people with chronic diseases takes place both in the nursing home (Sect.
 6.3) and in the personal environment, if necessary with the support of an ambulatory nursing organization (Sect.
 6.5).
-Rehabilitation facilities prepare patients for a more “normal” life after emergencies and acute illnesses but also when chronic illnesses improve.
+Rehabilitation facilities prepare patients for a more "normal" life after emergencies and acute illnesses but also when chronic illnesses improve.

 This summary shows us clearly that people need very different health care services from different health care settings in different places during their lives.
 We introduced the notion of tHIS in Sect.
-2.​6, which summarizes the information processing in and between all these health care settings.
+2.6, which summarizes the information processing in and between all these health care settings.

 Ultimately, the challenge remains for each person to arrange for themselves to find the services they need in the tHIS and to ensure that the services fit together and are appropriate for treating their condition.
 Many are grateful when relatives and friends help with the search.
 GPs can also help to a limited extent.

 In the context of service-oriented architectures (SOAs, Sect.
-3.​9.​4), we are familiar with the need to compile required services when taking a technical view of health information systems.
+3.9.4), we are familiar with the need to compile required services when taking a technical view of health information systems.
 We refer to this as the orchestration of services.
 We can also apply this term to the challenge of citizens to find suitable medical services and combine them appropriately.